hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 #### Multiple steps or pages

 For exceedingly long, complex forms (e.g., creating a cluster), consider breaking the form into multiple steps or pages.
 A [Stepper](/components/stepper-indicator) can be used to annotate status and location in a multi-step form.

-!!!
-Info

-As a general note, special care should be taken to _reduce_ the number of fields whenever possible.

-- Long forms are more challenging for the user which can result in a lower completion rate.
-- If a field is optional, consider whether it should be included in the form at all.
-If the information isn't crucial to the experience or feature, why is it being collected at all?
-!!!

 ### Width